pinecone-io/image-search-example/README.md

 ## The application

 The application is a simple React app that allows us to select an image and query the index for similar images.
-The app is served by the Express server, which also exposes the `/search` and `/indexImages` endpoints.
+The app is served by the Express server, which also exposes the `/search`, `/indexImages`, `/upsertImages`, and `/deleteImage` endpoints.

-All the application does is paginate through the results of the query and display them in a grid.
-The main `App` component is responsible for rendering the UI and calling the `/search` endpoint when an image is selected.
+The front end paginates the query results and displays them in a grid.
+The main `App` component renders the UI and calls the `/search` endpoint when an image is selected.

 When an image is clicked, we call the following function: